trunghng/trunghng.github.io/_posts/2021-06-19-markov-chain.markdown

 #### Footnote:
 - The Markov chain here is *time-homogeneous* Markov chain, in which the probability of any state transition is independent of time.
-- This is more like intuitive and less formal definition of Markov chain, we will have the more concrete definition with the help of *Measure theory* after the post about it.
+- This is more like intuitive and less formal definition of Markov chain, we will have more concrete definition with the help of *Measure theory* after the post about it.
 - Well, it only matters where you are, not where you've been.

 #### References: